huxaiphaer/frontend-task/README.md

 # NoteTakingApp.

-The task is all about creating a Note taking web application.
+This a web application which is capable of creating notes without being on a network.

 #### Functionalities of the Application.